wkallhof/iron-beard/README.md

 * `StaticExtensionIgnoreList` : This array should hold the list of extensions you want the static processor to ignore.
 If it is _not_ in this list, the files will be copied into the output directory.

 * `ExcludeHtmlExtension` : Defaults to `true`, this will not write out the `.html` extension for your generated HTML pages.
 This provides cleaner routing : `/articles/article` vs `/articles/article.html`.
 Special work may need to be done to ensure your static host sets the correct `content-type` for your uploaded files to `text/html`.
 Some rely on the extension to determine this, which these html files will not have.
-Setting this to true will write out the `.html` extensions as well as update the `Url` property to include the extension so you can navigate your static site locally without the use of a static file server.
+Setting this to false will write out the `.html` extensions as well as update the `Url` property to include the extension so you can navigate your static site locally without the use of a static file server.

 ## ViewContext